hhow09/minesweeper/README.md

    > `dispatch` won't change between re-renders ([reference](https://reactjs.org/docs/hooks-faq.html#how-to-avoid-passing-callbacks-down))

    In order to remove the dependency of boardState inside `handleClickCell`.
 I replaced the `useState` with `useReducer` and perform state change inside reducer.
 In that way the `handleClickCell` only depends on static `dispatch` and `actions`, which means all the `onClick` of Cell props `is essentially same` and `does not change on re-render`.
 Then I can easily memoize the same reference of it with `useCallback` hook and wrap `Cell` with `memo` HOC for preventing unnecessary re-render of Cell.

+   ### Result

+   After the refactoring, I inspected the performance with Chrome devtools.
+I found out that performance was not improved and the bottleneck actually lies in `unstable_runWithPriority` of `React scheduler`, not the render process of `Cell`.
+The `Cell` itself maybe too simple to affect the performance.
+I should have noticed that before refactoring!

 ## Limitation When scaling up Board